Electa-Git/PowerImpedanceACDC.jl/docs/src/transmission_line.md

 Additionally, the configuration parameters can be modified by adding two semiconducting layers in the insulator 1, and implementing the sheathbconsisting of the wire screen and outer sheath layer.
 In that case, the procedure described in [^5] is applied.

--   Conductor surface impedance

 A hollow conductor surface impedance is given by:
  ```math
 \begin{aligned}
 Z_{aa} &= \frac{\rho_c m}{2\pi r^c_i} \, \coth(m(r^c_o - r^c_i)) + \frac{\rho^c}{2\pi r^c_i \, (r^c_i + r^c_o)} \; \left[\frac{\Omega}{\text{m}}\right]  & \text{(for inner surface)}, \\